Patrick Smith and Sourcebooks are proud to announce publication of Cockpit Confidential:

 Patrick Smith has been called the thinking man’s pilot.
 For the better part of a decade, his Ask the Pilot column at Salon.com was a singular and remarkable sensation: an aviation column, for heaven’s sake, that could offer up trenchant analysis of an air disaster one day, then the next day stride fearlessly into politics, culture, or even rock music, and somehow tie it all together.
 Cockpit Confidential features the best of that material, refreshed and adapted into a seven-chapter volume of FAQs, essays and personal memoir.
 Whether it’s the nuts and bolts of cockpit operation or a hilarious critique of airline logos and color schemes, Cockpit Confidential is smart, funny, and brimming with useful information.

 “Nobody covers the airline experience like Patrick Smith.
-He brings balance and clarity to a subject all too often over-hyped.
 And, he’s a damned good writer.”

 — Clive Irving, Condé Nast Traveler